-A study which was recently published in Frontiers in Psychology suggests that a novel cognitive technique can help reduce anxiety and procrastination.
+A study that was recently published in Frontiers in Psychology suggests that a novel cognitive technique can reduce anxiety and procrastination.

 The study was motivated by prior research, which shows that people often procrastinate because they’re anxious about a task that they have to complete.
-In many cases, this anxiety can occur as a result of issues with people’s self-efficacy, which is a person’s appraisal of their ability to complete a specific task.
+In many cases, this anxiety can occur as a result of issues with people’s self-efficacy, which reflects their belief in their ability to perform the actions needed to achieve their goals

 Specifically, the present study focused on students’ test anxiety, which can occur when students have low self-efficacy with regard to their ability to successfully study for a test, and which is often accompanied by consequent academic procrastination.